sanskrit/raw_etexts/mixed/sandocs-dump-markdown/doc_z_misc_shankara/kAshIpanchakam_shaNkarAchAryavirachitam.md

 As far as KAshiकाशी  is concerned, it was a place
 where most of the knowledge during the time of writing of
-most brahman-granthas (ब्राह्मण्ग्रंथ) was born.
+most brahman-granthas (ब्राह्मण्ग्रन्थ) was born.
 During
 Mahabharata period kAshi was a kingdom and Varanasi was the
 capital city of Kashi.
 In the first or second century AD most
 literature refers to .kAshi. as a .nagari.  (city).